snehakarale/Terraform-Ansible-Project/Terraform Code/Readme.md

 Child Modules:
 Each child module is responsible for provisioning a specific resource or set of resources.

-1. rgroup: Creates a resource group (HumberID-RG).
+1. rgroup: Creates a resource group.

 2. network: Creates a virtual network and subnet, and sets up a network security group with inbound rules for ports 22, 3389, 5985, and 80.